About the Australian Government Help to Buy Scheme

 Whether you're a first-time buyer or someone returning to home ownership, Help to Buy offers support to secure a place to call home.
 With 10,000 places available each year, Help to Buy is helping thousands of Australians make the step into home ownership.

-How it works
+How the Scheme works

 Help to Buy is a shared equity Scheme where the Australian Government contributes towards the purchase price of your home.